liryan1/mystery/Updates.md

 # To do
-1. Update deserialize code to operate while reading file
 2. Interpret prefix, postfix, and infix mathematical expressions
 3. Given a string and dictionary, return a string split into two words
 4. class for 24 game, remove duplicate solutions
 7. Read on Shannon information entropy.
 Construct Huffman tree from a probability distribution
 8. generate nth fibonacci number with O(log n) time

+# Questions
+1. In recursive functions, python allows function inside.
+Say if you need the recursive function to pass in additional parameters.
+How do we deal with this in C++?

-# Progress
+# Progress and Notes
 Some progress updates

 ## 2/19